sigruptor/arjhanwar.github.io/interviews/datastructures/sorting_algos.md

 # Sorting Algorithms

+Few Common Terms
+1. **Stability** : Stable Algorithm maintains the relative order of the items with same (equal) sort keys.
+2. **Adaptive** : An algorithm is adaptive if it takes advantage of already sorted elements.
+These algorithm takes minimum time over already sorted list.
+For example, if input is already (nearly) sorted then, go for Insertion sort as the time complexity will be O(n).

+	**_Adaptive Sorting Algorithms_**
+	- InsertionSort
+	- BubbleSort

+	**_Non-Adaptive Sorting Algorithms_**
+	- MergeSort
+	- HeapSort
+	- SelectionSort
+	- QuickSort

 ### Insertion Sort
 - Loop Invariant arr[1..i] is always sorted.
 - Inserting an element into its correct position wrt 1..i such that arr[1..i] is always sorted.